wp-plugins/rocket-reader-speed-reader/readme.txt

 == Changelog ==

+= 1.2 [06/24/2014] =
+* Some major improvements
+* CHANGE: Excerpts don't show the Reader anymore (useless for +/- 50 words...)
+* BUG FIX: Fixes a bug while displaying excerpts
+* BUG FIX: The vertical alignment of the word within the reading pane has been fixed

 = 1.1.4 [06/23/2014] =
-* NEW: Disable the Rocket Reader for a specific post / page with a custom field ('disable_rocket_reader')
+* NEW: Disable the reader for a specific post / page with a custom field ('disable_rocket_reader')
 * BUG FIX: Get the content of the post straight from the database for indexing the words
 * BUG FIX: Skip post_types other than 'post' and 'page'